Neuroscience Major Requirements

 General Information

-- Students are encouraged to complete an optional introductory course in their freshman year, such as AS.200.141 Foundations of Brain, Behavior and Cognition or AS.050.105 Introduction to Cognitive Neuropsychology.
+- Students are encouraged to complete an optional introductory course in their freshman year, such as AS.200.141 Foundations of Brain, Behavior and Cognition or AS.050.105 Introduction to Cognitive Neuropsychology .
+Either of these courses will satisfy the prerequisite for AS.080.305 Neuroscience: Cellular and Systems I. Foundations of Brain, Behavior and Cognition will also satisfy the prerequisite for AS.080.250 Neuroscience Laboratory.

-- Students are required to select their advanced neuroscience elective courses from one of four approved focus areas: cellular and molecular neuroscience, cognitive neuroscience, computational neuroscience, or systems neuroscience.
-Approved courses fulfilling this requirement are found on the neuroscience website or in the schedule of classes.
+- Students are required to select their advanced neuroscience elective courses from one of four approved focus areas: cellular and molecular neuroscience (NEUR-CM), cognitive neuroscience (NEUR-CG), computational neuroscience (NEUR-CP), or systems neuroscience (NEUR-ST).
+Approved courses fulfilling this requirement are found on the neuroscience website or in the schedule of classes where they can be identified by their POS-Tag.

 - To apply towards the major, all courses must be taken for a letter grade and a grade of C- or better is required.